-- Construction controls are required as a mandatory outcome in the new iSWM tiered certification program. - The iSWMTM program offers a Technical Manual for Construction Controls that cities and counties can adopt as a component of their stormwater management related development regulations. - NCTCOG Regional Training Center offers Stormwater Pollution Prevention during Construction training courses to member governments; 427 entity staff have been trained since 2013. - Several TMDL area entities provide construction BMP educational material to permit applicants upon review of construction site applications. - RSWMP developed the Construction Stormwater Awareness video series, which equips non-stormwater municipal staff with the knowledge and resources necessary to recognize and report construction site BMP failures. - RSWMP hosted a Stormwater Management BMP and Post Inspection Workshop in April 2016, training 40 attendees on BMP maintenance and post-construction inspections.
+- Construction controls are required as a mandatory outcome in the new iSWM tiered certification program. - The iSWM[TM] program offers a Technical Manual for Construction Controls that cities and counties can adopt as a component of their stormwater management related development regulations. - NCTCOG Regional Training Center offers "Stormwater Pollution Prevention during Construction" training courses to member governments; 481 entity staff have been trained since 2013. - Several TMDL area entities provide construction BMP educational material to permit applicants upon review of construction site applications. - RSWMP developed the Construction Stormwater Awareness video series, which equips non-stormwater municipal staff with the knowledge and resources necessary to recognize and report construction site BMP failures.